dbutz/SchoolSite-Pro-Docs/forecasts/modifyingFactors/studentYieldFactors.md

 # Student Yield Factors

 Calculating Student Yield Factors
-The Student Yield Factors, when applied to projected housing units, determine how many additional students will be generated from new residential construction within the district.
+The Student Yield Factors, when applied to projected housing units, determine how many additional students will be generated from new residential development within the district.